OCSYT/BracketEngine2/README.md

 - UI Form Code is in UI/UIControls.cs
 - Custom Components go in Components Folder
 - Assets such as sounds, images, etc go in the Content Folder `(keep in mind defaultFont.spritefont is required for UI to work)`
-- Core engine code and componets is found in Core folder
+- Core engine code and components is found in Core folder

 ## Engine Loop
 - Awake (Monogame Initalization)